 - Click the Hardware tab and then the Device Manager button.
 In Windows Vista and later, click on the Device Manager tab.

 Within Device Manager verify that the CD-ROM has no exclamation marks or red Xs.
 If listed with a yellow exclamation mark or red X, remove the CD-ROM by highlighting the drive and pressing the delete key and reboot the computer to reinstall the CD-ROM drive.

 Additional information on Device Manager can be found on our Device Manager page.

 Corruption in Windows

 Try testing the CD-ROM in Safe Mode.
 If the CD-ROM works in Safe Mode but not in Normal Windows it's likely that another program is running that is causing the issue or that drivers are corrupt.
 Open Device Manager and highlight and remove the CD-ROM currently installed and remove it by pressing the delete key.
 Once done reboot the computer and let Windows reinstall the CD-ROM.

 Try booting a CD or bootable diskette

 Windows 2000, XP, Vista, 7, and later users

 If the above recommendations do not work, boot from the Windows disc to see if the computer can detect and boot from the disc.
-If the computer is able to boot from the CD you're encountering a windows driver related issue attempt the above recommendations again.
+If the computer can boot from the CD you are encountering a Windows driver related issue attempt the above recommendations again.

 Windows 98 users

 If the above recommendations have been attempted, try booting from a Windows 98 diskette or other bootable diskette with CD-ROM drivers to see if the CD-ROM works from MS-DOS.
 If the CD-ROM does work from MS-DOS, this indicates that you have a corruption with Windows.
 If, however, the CD-ROM does not work, refer to the next and final possibility.
 Additional information on bootable disks can be found on our boot disk page.

 Verify computer running in 32-bit mode

 Windows 95 and Windows 98 users only

 Verify that your computer is running in 32-bit mode by clicking Start, Settings, Control Panel, double-click System, click the Performance tab.
 Under performance by File System verify it says '32-bit'.